bikeshaving/crank/website/documents/index.md

     // Welcome to the render loop.
     // Most generator components should use render loops even if they do not
     // use props.
+    // The render loop provides useful behavior like preventing infinite loops
+    // because of a forgotten yield.
     yield (
       <div>
         <p>Seconds: {seconds} second{seconds !== 1 && "s"}</p>